Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 25. Nature Journal for Wee Folks

-Help the kids make a journal, and then they can use it to keep all their nature treasures and ideas.
-To make this journal book for the kids, go to WEE FOLKS ART for directions.
+Help kids make this creative journal that they can use to keep all their nature treasures and ideas.
+To make this journal book for the kids, go to Wee Folks Art for directions.

 26. Travel Journal

 What a great idea this is.
-How many times do we collect items while on a vacation and then lose them because there was nowhere to safely stash them.
+How many times do we collect items while on a vacation and then lose them because there was nowhere to stash them safely?
 Keep all the mementos and write about your travels.
-Find the instructions for this travel journal at Thrifty TRAVEL MAMA.
+Find the instructions for this travel journal at Thrifty Travel Mama.

 27. Create a Friendship Journal